Senator Makes Amtrak Hire Ticket Agents Because 30 Percent of His State Lacks Internet - Slashdot

 Re: (Score:2)

 So expecting Amtrak to be profitable on its own is unrealistic.
-You need to subsidize it to the same degree you're subsidizing freeways just to level the playi
+You need to subsidize it to the same degree you're subsidizing freeways just to level the playing field.
+And when you subsidize a small service to that degree, politicians start to play around with how the money should be spent.

+* The idea back when freeways were first made was that trucks could transport goods from endpoint to endpoint, eliminating the need for expensive labor-intensive loading and unloading stages, where people at the railyard have to move cargo from the train onto a truck to make it to its final destination, or vice versa.
+The labor of the loading/unloading stages was the predominant cost to cargo transport at the time, so eliminating it was an economically sound idea.
+But since then, fuel costs have increased substantially, and the advent of container transport has reduced loading/unloading costs.
+But we're still stuck with a cargo transport system built based on the old cost structure, which is artificially keeping trucks competitive with trains for long-distance transport.

+Amtrak has always been insanely subsidized.
+Passenger rail _sucks_ for areas with low population density, it just can't compete.

+If the roads weren't so heavily subsidized, the U.S. would be more like Europe and would make greater use of rail transport for both cargo and people

+The biggest problem is population density.
+In areas where population is dense, we already have pretty good transit systems in the US.
+Even in smaller towns like Modesto, CA you can get around without a car.

 National Radio Quiet Zone.
-(Score:2)
+(Score:3)

 The National Radio Quiet Zone covers a large part of West Virginia.
 The "lack of Internet" is by design, though I guess wired Internet is still possible.
 No WiFi, satellite Internet, or cell service allowed to protect radio telescopes from interference.